Nirmini/HSRF-OpenSource/README.md

 # HSRF Open-Source
 ---
+# IMPORTANT
+### Nirmini will *NOT* be updating this until HSRF's release due to security concerns that the low amount of development staff can properly sanitize the scripts.
+---
 ### This is where you can find and use assets from HSRF that have been provided by the Nirmini Development Team.
 ---
 ## Resources: